Aryan Khan must surrender passport, report to NCB office on Fridays, says Bombay High Court

 The Bombay High Court on Friday restrained Shah Rukh Khan’s son Aryan Khan from speaking to the media about the drugs case as part of the bail conditions imposed on him, reported Bar and Bench.

 Aryan Khan and two other accused persons – Arbaaz Merchant and Munmun Dhamecha – were granted bail in the drugs case on Thursday.
+Arthur Road Jail officials said that Aryan Khan will be released from the jail on Saturday morning, ANI reported.

-The High Court has imposed 13 bail conditions on Aryan Khan, Merchant and Dhameche.
+The High Court has imposed 13 bail conditions on Aryan Khan, Merchant and Dhamecha.
 Those are the following:

 - Furnish personal bond of Rs 1 lakh and one or more sureties in the like amount.